rcmtcristian/RCMT-Blog/posts/What-is-jest.md

 During a volunteering experience in the Equity Cohort program, I had the opportunity to learn and become familiar with Jest.
 Before that, I had not extensively tested my code (unless we count Codewars or Leetcode challenges), and I found the process to be more intricate than I had initially thought.
 However, using Jest provided me with a new perspective on software development.
 It instilled a more cautious mindset, emphasizing the importance of testing to ensure code meets expectations and adheres to desired standards.
 Properly testing code is a crucial strategy for minimizing the possibility of errors in production that could potentially break the application or compromise product quality.

 In the fast-paced tech industry, where accelerated deadlines are common, users can be unforgiving of mistakes.
 Therefore, while writing unit tests might seem like a time-consuming task, it actually facilitates maintenance and guarantees that your code behaves as expected in the long run.

+## Test-Driven Development (TDD) with Jest

+Test-Driven Development (TDD) is a software development approach that emphasizes writing tests before writing the actual code.
+In TDD, developers first create test cases that define the desired behavior of the code.
+These tests initially fail since the code implementation is yet to be written.
+The developer then writes the code to make these tests pass, ensuring that the code meets the specified requirements.
+The process is iterative, with developers continuously writing tests, implementing code, and running tests to achieve the desired functionality.

 ### If you are still not convinced, here are 4 reasons why testing is essential